flux-framework/rfc/spec_26.rst

 value
   (string) semantics determined by the scheme.

-A dependency object MAY contain additional OPTIONAL keys-value pairs, whose semantics are determined by the scheme.
+A dependency object MAY contain additional OPTIONAL key-value pairs, whose semantics are determined by the scheme.

 in jobspec